-In 2018, Great American reported $6.84 billion in gross written P&C premium – marking five years of consecutive increases from 2013.
-Of the gross written premium in 2018, 50% was in specialty casualty lines, including: excess and surplus, executive and professional liability, general liability, M&A liability, targeted programs, umbrella and excess liability, and workers’ compensation.
-The remaining 50% was split between property and transportation (39%) – including: agricultural-related business, aviation, commercial auto, and inland and ocean marine – and specialty financial (11%), made up of fidelity / crime, financial institution services, lease and loan services, and Great American’s surety business.
+In 2020, Great American reported $5.3 billion in gross written P&C premium.
+Of the gross written premium in 2020, 50% was in specialty casualty lines, including: excess and surplus, executive and professional liability, general liability, M&A liability, targeted programs, umbrella and excess liability, and workers’ compensation.
+The remaining 50% was split between property and transportation (39%) – including agricultural-related business, aviation, commercial auto, and inland and ocean marine – and specialty financial (11%), made up of fidelity / crime, financial institution services, lease and loan services, and Great American’s surety business.

 A Cincinnati stronghold

 Great American is one of Cincinnati’s most well-known brands.
 The insurer’s corporate headquarters are at the Great American Insurance Group Tower at Queen City Square, which is the city’s tallest and greenest downtown building.
 The firm also has its name at the Great American Ball Park, home of the Cincinnati Reds, America’s first professional baseball team.

 New EVP will head marine segment for the US sector

 Special report supported by the Association of Professional Insurance Women and the ISC